Social Icons

 Directed by Mel Brooks

-Mel Brooks’ 1974 satirical western comedy is one for the record books, for the way the master comedian put together a spoof above spoofs and making every other spoof writer wish they could just write like him.
+Mel Brooks’ 1974 satirical western comedy is one for the record books.
+The master comedian put together a spoof above all spoofs, making every other spoof writer wish they could write like him.

-The movie was a whooping financial success.
-This $2.6 million budget of a film brought in over $119 million from the box office.
-The movie screenplay has had the likes of Richard Pryor as one of its credits.
+The movie was a whopping financial success.
+Made on a $2.6 million budget, it brought in over $119 million at the box office.
+The screenplay even had Richard Pryor as one of its contributors.

-My favorite quote in the movie for me was when Harvey Korman said, "You men are only risking your lives, while I am risking an almost-certain Academy Award nomination for Best Supporting Actor!"
+My favorite quote in the movie is when Harvey Korman says, “You men are only risking your lives, while I am risking an almost-certain Academy Award nomination for Best Supporting Actor!”

-The movie did get Academy Award nominations, Best Actress in a Supporting Role for Madeline Kahn, Best Film Editing, and Best Music, Original Song not winning any and it is number 6 in the AFI's 100 Years...
+The movie did receive Academy Award nominations: Best Actress in a Supporting Role for Madeline Kahn, Best Film Editing, and Best Music, Original Song.
+It didn’t win any, but it’s ranked number 6 on AFI’s 100 Years...
 100 Laughs.

-If you have not been privileged to have seen this movie by now, I guess you need to.
-You can’t leave this earth without having seen this movie.
+If you haven’t had the privilege of seeing this movie yet, you need to.
+You can’t leave this earth without having watched Blazing Saddles.

 0 comments: